Belém: Utinga State Park

 The municipality of Belém contains 99% of the Utinga State Park, created in 1993 to protect the metropolitan area's water supply.

 The park provides a space for healthy activities in contact with nature by local people, visitors or tourists.

 It is just a few kilometers from the city center.

 There are eight trails, all providing direct contact with various species of flora and fauna.

 The most popular is the monkey trail, which takes about 40 minutes and goes from Bolonha lake to the visitor center, where other activities are available.

 Visitors can also learn about the water treatment plant that supplies Belém.

 Amazon Biopark Zoo

-Located less than 15 km from the center of Belém, in the Tenoné neighborhood, the Bioparque Amazônia Safari - Crocodilo Safari Zoo, is surrounded by forests, rivers and streams.
+Located less than 15 km from the center of Belém, in the Tenoné neighborhood, the Bioparque Amazônia Safari – Crocodilo Safari Zoo, is surrounded by forests, rivers and streams.
 Summary of the Amazon landscape with lush flora and fauna, the zoo has about 14 mi of trails in an area composed of four interconnected ecosystems.

-A large attractive Bioparque is the Museum of Paleontology and Malacology where visitors can watch a collection of three thousand pieces of exposed shells and mollusks collected from all continents.
-On site, you will also see paintings with motifs of cabloco Amazon.
+The Museum of Paleontology and Malacology had a collection of three thousand pieces of exposed shells and mollusks collected from all continents.

 Bioparque The Amazon is a private investment, owner Jorge Arthur Aarão Monteiro, authorized and licensed by IBAMA to function as C class zoo, the only category of Pará There are four different species of alligators in a population of thousands of individuals, highlighting açu for alligator, monkeys, anteaters, and the otters, hyacinth macaw, papagaios, tucannos, pacaranas, harpy eagle, among other animals.

 Also see the city turistic website here.